Jezternz/json-db/README.md

 ---

 The API includes only 3 operations (.get(), .set(), .del()), designed for basic addition, removal, retrieval and filtering with pagination.
-A helper method is also provided (.expressRouting()) that can be used as express middleware, this enables a simple REST service with get, post, put and delete operations corresponding to the methods previously mentioned.
+A helper method is also provided (.expressRouting()) that can be used as express middleware, this enables a simple rest api service with get, post, put and delete operations corresponding to the methods previously mentioned.

 All operations work synchronously on the database in memory, and asynchonously save changes to a json file.